Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 The first step to regain your appetite is to control your IBS pain.
 Limiting your Painful IBS experience can help your brain to accept food again.

-And the 3 main lines to work on are:
+And the three main lines to work on are:

-• Food: by avoiding food triggers, starting a low FODMAP diet plan Download our comprehensive FODMAP guide here.
+• Food: avoiding food triggers and starting a low FODMAP diet plan.
+Download our comprehensive FODMAP guide here.

-• Mind: Anxiety and other psychological factors are major contributors to IBS (discussed above).
+• Mind: Anxiety and other psychological factors contribute to IBS (discussed above).

 Learn More on how to control IBS Pain HERE and HERE.